Skip to main content

 Specify:

-• <iscsi_target_ip_address_1> — the IP address of the first iSCSI target;
+• <iscsi_target_ip_address_1> — IP address of the first iSCSI target;

-• <iscsi_target_ip_address_2> — the IP address of the second iSCSI target;
+• <iscsi_target_ip_address_2> — IP address of the second iSCSI target;

-• <iqn> — IQN of the first and second iSCSI target.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section network volumes and Storage → tab network volumes → disk page → block Configuring an iSCSI connection → field Target name;
+• <iqn> — The IQN of the first and second iSCSI target.
+You can view them in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field Target name;

-• <username> — username for iSCSI initiator authorization.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section network volumes and Storage → tab network volumes → disk page → block Configuring an iSCSI connection → field Username;
+• <username> — The username for iSCSI initiator authorization.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field Username;

-• <password> — password for iSCSI initiator authorization.
-You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section network volumes and Storage → tab network volumes → disk page → block Configuring an iSCSI connection → field Password.
+• <password> — The password for iSCSI initiator authorization.
+You can view it in the control panel: in the top menu, click ProductsDedicated Servers → section Network volumes and Storage → tab Network volumes → disk page → block Configuring an iSCSI connection → field Password.

 17. Authorize on the iSCSI target via the iSCSI interfaces: